Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

 may only manifest on some platforms or some application runs, which further complicates the detection of these errors.
 Thus, special debugging tools for MPI applications exist that automatically check whether an application conforms to the MPI standard and whether its MPI calls are safe.
-At ZIH, we maintain and support MUST for this task, though different types of these tools exist (see last section).
+At ZIH, we maintain and support **MUST** for this task, though different types of these tools exist (see last section).

 ## MUST

 [MUST](https://itc.rwth-aachen.de/must/) checks if your application conforms to the MPI standard and will issue warnings if there are errors or non-portable constructs.
-You can apply MUST without modifying your source code, though we suggest to add the debugging flag "-g" during compilation.
+You can apply MUST without modifying your source code, though we suggest to add the debugging flag `-g` during compilation.

 See also [MUST Introduction Slides](misc/parallel_debugging_must.pdf).